Don’t Miss the Peak of the Perseid Meteor Shower in the UK TONIGHT: Viewing Tips and Best Times

 31st Jul 2023

-It’s grain-of-rice sized remnants originating from the comet 109P/Swift-Tuttle.
+These grain-of-rice-sized remnants originate from the comet 109P/Swift-Tuttle.
 As the comet moves through space, it leaves behind a trail of dust, which Earth encounters harmlessly each year.
 When these remnants are adrift, they’re referred to as “meteoroids.”
 However, when they blaze through the atmosphere, creating a stunning display of light, they earn the name “meteors.”

 Meteor showers receive their names from the constellation that appears to be the source of the meteors.
 When observed from Earth, the Perseids, for example, seem to originate from the general vicinity of the Perseus constellation in the Northern Hemisphere.

 What time of day is best to see the Perseid meteor shower?
-The best time to witness the Perseids in all their glory will be around midnight in the UK on the night of 12th-13th August, with the potential to see over 100 meteors per hour!
+The best time to witness the Perseids in all their glory will be on the night of the 12th and before dawn on 13 August.
+The maximum of the Perseids is around the Moon’s First Quarter phase.

 If remaining awake throughout the night is not an option, you can utilize a geotargeted source to determine the time at which Perseus will ascend above the horizon in your specific location, facilitating an optimal viewing experience.

 For sure!
 Wherever you are in the UK, keep an eye out for the August meteor shower, but the most favourable chance lies in a clear sky with minimal light pollution.
-The brighter meteors should still be visible from various locations, including London, yet opting for a site removed from urban illumination will enhance the chances of witnessing a greater number.
+The brighter meteors should still be visible from various locations across the UK, including London, yet opting for a site removed from urban illumination will enhance the chances of witnessing a greater number.

 Once you’re positioned at your chosen observation point, allot sufficient time for your eyes to acclimate to the darkness.
 This adjustment period might extend to around 20 minutes, a patience-testing duration that optimizes your ability to perceive low light levels.